Did you know?

 Over the years, olive ridley has been used as a source of meat in some regions.
 Although their meat is not a delicacy, their eggs are highly sought after worldwide.
 However, since it’s listed as vulnerable, consuming and collecting their eggs is illegal.

-What is the role of the Pacific ridley turtles in the ecosystem?
+What is the role of the Olive ridley sea turtles in the ecosystem?

 Olive ridleys play an essential role in the marine ecosystem.
 Since they are omnivores, they help control seaweed growth and keep their prey species’ populations in check.
 They are also a food source for other marine species, such as tiger sharks and seagulls.
 In addition, they are highly migratory animals, thus helping circulate nutrients throughout the ocean as they migrate between their feeding and nesting grounds.

-What is being done to protect the olive ridley turtles?
+What is being done to protect the olive ridley sea turtles?

 Currently, there are several preservation efforts to protect the olive ridley sea turtles.
 These efforts include safeguarding their nesting grounds, decreasing bycatch, and enforcing laws and regulations prohibiting their eggs’ collection.

-Can olive ridley turtles be kept as pets?
+Can olive ridley sea turtles be kept as pets?

 No, it is not recommended to keep olive ridley turtles as pets.
 These turtles are protected species in many countries due to their conservation status.
 Keeping them as pets is illegal and goes against conservation efforts to preserve their populations.